CALL NOW: +1 888-771-4769

 With LED grow lights we mimic the seasons by changing the light cycle from 18 hours a day to 12 hours.
 Give your plants 12 hours of uninterrupted darkness and 12 hours of light to induce visible signs of flowering in two weeks or less.
 Adding more light to the plants also help give bigger flowers and yield.
 It is recommended to add an all red 90 watt led grow light at this stage for more robust flowering.

 Once you have induced flowering for one to two weeks and flowering starts, it can last can last eight weeks or longer.
-During flowering growth patterns and chemistry changes in the plants (i.e. indoor growing flowering stages).
+During flowering growth patterns and chemical changes in the plants (i.e. indoor growing flowering stages).
 Stems elongate, leaves grow progressively fewer blades and flower formation is rapid at first then slows.
-Phosphorus and potassim uptake increase to promote floral fomation.
+Phosphorus and potassium uptake increase to promote floral formation.
 Your nutrients should have less nitrogen and more potassium and phosphorus during flowering.
 Don’t give nutrients too often as this can cause your plant to get nutrient burned.
-You should use about 30% less nutrients with LED flowering grow lights as compared to MH/HPS systems.
-Do not overwater and do not harvest too early.
+You should use about 30% fewer nutrients with LED flowering grow lights as compared to MH/HPS systems.
+Do not overwater, over nutrient and do not harvest too early.

 LED grow lights are great for cloning plants.
 Proper usage of LED grow lights will multiply the number of plants you have in a methodical and environmentally friendly way.
-Cloning require only 2-3 weeks in the vegetative state.
+Cloning requires only 2-3 weeks in the vegetative state.
 Use an 18-20 hour ON cycle for your clone and spray it with water intermittently.
-As with the vegetative state, when your plants are seedlings the light can be lowered to within a few inches of the top.
-As the plants start to grow adjust the light upwards a few inches at a time.
+As with the vegetative state, when your plants are seedlings the light should be at the recommended hanging distance.
+As the plants start to grow, adjust the light upwards a few inches at a time.